 Different options exist for repairing lacerated skin and providing a nice cosmetic outcome.
 However, there are two important steps that need to occur before the skin is closed.

 - Exploration: Most wounds need to be examined and explored to their full depth, looking for dirt and debris that may have entered and making certain that the anatomic structures beneath the damaged skin are intact and not injured.
 For example, in a hand or finger laceration, the care provider will want to make certain that the blood vessels, nerves, and tendons beneath the skin have not been cut.
 This is done both by physical examination of the hand and finger, evaluating their power and motion, blood supply and nerve sensation, and also by looking inside the wound, identifying the tendon and perhaps the artery and nerve bundles to make certain that they are intact.

 - Cleaning: When the skin is broken, the outside world invades the body and may cause infection.
 Before the skin is closed, the wound must be washed out or irrigated thoroughly to prevent the occurrence of an infection.
 Sometimes, a small amount of dirty tissue needs to be cut out, and this is called debridement.

 The amount of blood supplied to different parts of the body varies.
-A wound on the face, scalp, and hand may bleed profusely while one on the shin or back may not.
+A wound on the face, scalp, or hand may bleed profusely while one on the shin or back may not.
 Bleeding will often stop with direct pressure at the bleeding site and elevation of the injured part of the body.

 Find out what women really need.